 It contains the following information:

 Identification of the corridor's name.
-If you want to redefine it, click on the blue link and enter the desired identification on the available text box.
+If you want to change the name, click on the blue link and enter the desired identification on the available text box.

 Selection of the width (from 0.1 Km to 50 Km) of the corridor you want to establish around the chosen path.
-After choosing the width, we strongly advise you to check its effects on the map in terms of coverage area, in order to make sure it serves your purpose.
+After selecting the width, we strongly advise you to check its effects on the map regarding coverage area, to make sure it serves your purpose.

 NOTE: please understand the width of the corridor as a geographical restriction for the alarms that you will associate in the Create alarm field.
 It's similar to the Only inside field of the Alarms restrictions.

 By increasing or decreasing the width of the corridor, you are changing the area in which the assigned alarms will be triggered.
 Therefore, it is important to fine-tune it for increased accuracy.